 Common Name: Maltese Star Thistle

-Centaurea melitensis is a Annual up to 0.50 metres tall.
+Centaurea melitensis is an annual plant that can grow up to 0.50 metres tall.

 Mediterranean region, eastwards to Greece and Tunisia.
 A not infrequent casual in Britain[